ibm-cloud-docs/EventStreams/eventstreams152.md

     ```
     {: codeblock}

-The following gives an example of a full request, and how this has changed between the plans:
+The following is an example of a full request and how this has changed between the plans:

-Previously, using the Classic plan to send the message 'Hello world'
+Previously, using the Classic plan to send the message 'Hello World'

 ```
 POST <kafka_rest_url>/topics/<topic>